Biohazardyee/open-office-readme/README.md

 ---

-## Troubleshooting & Known Issues ⚠️
+## Troubleshooting And Known Issues

 ### **Startup Problems**
 - **Graphics issues?** Update your graphics card drivers or use default OS drivers.